Koha-Community/kohadocs/source/lists.rst

 -  Check the box to the left of the titles you want to add to the new list

--  Choose [New List] from the 'Add to:' pull down menu
+-  Choose [New list] from the 'Add to:' pull down menu

    |image871|

    -  Name the list and choose what type of list this is

-      -  A Private List is managed by you and can be seen only by you
+      -  A private list is managed by you and can be seen only by you

-      -  A Public List can be seen by everybody, but managed only by you
+      -  A public list can be seen by everybody, but managed only by you

 Once the list is saved it will accessible from the Lists page and from the 'Add to' menu at the top of the search results.

 .. _add-to-a-list-label:

-Add to a List
+Add to a list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To add titles to an existing list click on the list name from the page